 This is an automated step, and no manual execution is required.

-Updating Position (Optional)
+Updating Position (if Position Management implemented)

 Purpose

 Only if Position Management has been implemented in your Employee Central instance: upon saving the record of the newly hired employee, the position he or she is assigned to, is updated automatically with high-level information of the incumbent.
 This is visible in the position org chart.